Sex differences in cognition: Sex differences in spatial abilities

-Sex differences in verbal abilities
+Sex differences in verbal

+A recent meta-analysis of 168 studies, 496 effect sizes, and 355,173 trials found a small female advantage in verbal fluency and verbal episodic memory, but that was partly attributed to publication bias favoring studies showing a female advantage.

 Like spatial ability, sex differences in verbal abilities have been widely established in literature.
-There is a clear higher female performance on a number of verbal tasks prominently a higher level of performance in speech production which reaches a deviation of 0.33 and also a higher performance in writing.
+There is a higher female performance on a number of verbal tasks prominently a higher level of performance in speech production and also a higher performance in writing.
 Studies have also found greater female performance in phonological processing, identifying alphabetical sequences, and word fluency tasks.
 Studies have also found that females outperform males in verbal learning especially on tests such as Rey Auditory Verbal Learning Test and Verbal Paired Associates.
 It has also been found that the hormone estrogen increases ability of speech production and phonological processing in women, which could be tied to their advantages in these areas.
 Overall better female performance have also been found in verbal fluency which include a trivial advantage in reading comprehension while a significantly higher performance in speech production and essay writing.
 This manifests in higher female international PISA scores in reading and higher female Grade 12 scores in national reading, writing and study skills.
 Researchers Joseph M. Andreano and Larry Cahill have also found that the female verbal advantage extends into numerous tasks, including tests of spatial and autobiographical abilities.

 In a fairly large meta-analysis that analyzed 165 different studies, a very small difference of 0.11 standard deviations was found.
 The authors of this study postulate: "The difference is so small that we argue that gender differences in verbal ability no longer exist."

-A recent meta-analysis of 168 studies, 496 effect sizes, and 355,173 participants found a small but robust female advantage in both verbal fluency and verbal episodic memory.